xhd2015/xiangqi-pro/README.md

 This library provides basic layout and move APIs of the chess map.

-The core functionality is to provide UI drawings, so chess rules are not enforced.
+The core functionality is to provide UI drawings, and other optional chess rules can also be enforced if needed.

 # Usage
 ```sh